 There’s a big financial opportunity for a soup restaurant to dominate our city’s soup scene.
 One reader specifically mentioned, “We need a place like Revolutionary Soup in Charlottesville, VA to open in Charlotte.”

-OK, here’s a look at the 15 most beloved soups in Charlotte.
+OK, here’s a look at the 20 best soups in Charlotte.
 The list is in no specific order.